Flashlight: PyTorch Compiler Extensions to Accelerate Attention Variants: Conclusion and Future Work

-The success of attention in LLMs has inspired researchers to design many other attention models, but these are not supported well in existing frameworks.
-Flashlight is a compiler-native framework within the PyTorch ecosystem that automatically generates fused, FlashAttention-style kernels for arbitrary attention programs, without relying on static templates or predefined kernel specializations.
+The success of attention in LLMs has inspired researchers to design many other attention models, but these are not supported well in existing frameworks. \flashlight{} is a compiler-native framework within the PyTorch ecosystem that automatically generates fused, FlashAttention-style kernels for arbitrary attention programs, without relying on static templates or predefined kernel specializations.
 It supports all attention variants expressible in the FlexAttention model but also handles more general, data-dependent attention formulations beyond the capabilities of FlexAttention.
-Our results show that Flashlight produces kernels with competitive or superior performance to expert-tuned implementations, while offering the flexibility of native PyTorch code, enabling developers to rapidly explore new attention models without sacrificing performance.
+Our results show that \flashlight{} produces kernels with competitive or superior performance to expert-tuned implementations, while offering the flexibility of native PyTorch code, enabling developers to rapidly explore new attention models without sacrificing performance.
+While we evaluated \flashlight{} only for attention variants in AI inference, the extensions and passes in \flashlight{} are general-purpose and can enable fusion in other use cases. \flashlight{} could be extended to support training workloads and to optimize for block sparsity in attention.